SEC Info

 To make SIC and NAICS usage interoperable, SEC Info cross-references SIC [1987] with NAICS [2012] and presents both standards herein, mapping each SIC Code and NAICS Code to one or more of its counterparts.
 As used in Financial Reporting, see “Industry... [omb] (naics)” in Standard xbrl Taxonomies used in SEC Filings.

-The Global Industry Classification Standard (gics) is an enhanced industry classification system jointly developed by Standard & Poor’s Financial Services LLC and MSCI Inc. in 1999.
+GICS is the industry classification system jointly developed by Standard & Poor’s Financial Services LLC and MSCI Inc. in 1999.
 GICS® was developed in response to the financial community’s need for one complete and consistent set of global sector and industry definitions, and it has become the standard widely recognized by market participants worldwide.
 It sets a foundation for the creation of replicable and custom-tailored indexes and portfolios, and enables meaningful comparisons of sectors and industries.
 GICS is a four-tiered, hierarchical classification system, as follows:

 GICS Tiers: Sectors Industry Groups Industries Sub-Industries